lithictech/webhookdb-demos/README.md

 For Enterprise-level customers, we can use a database user you provision to write data directly into your database.
 For most query patterns, this does not provide much of a benefit over the other options, but it is available if needed.

+From an integration standpoint, the code looks very similar to `app-fdw-db`, but without the FDW part.

 ## Unit testing with WebhookDB